Cruises - Other (none of the above)

 You can be certain that you’re talking to the right person at the right time.
 We automatically connect you to contacts at thousands of household names, ombudsmen and regulators to find a resolution.

-If your cancellation issue is not listed here, contact us and we'll try to get your query resolved.You should know
+If your ticket issue is not listed, contact Resolver to raise a complaint with your cruise operator.
+We will try to get your matter resolved.You should know

 - Before your cruise, ensure that you have adequate travel insurance which includes cancellation cover in case of an issue.